Preethu-Mary/Melody-Hopper/README.md

 ## Overview

-Melody Hopper is an engaging and interactive game where players control a character that jumps through a vibrant world by identifying and singing musical notes.
+Melody Hopper is an engaging and interactive game designed to help beginners, especially children, develop perfect pitch and improve their sight-reading skills in music.
+In this fun-filled game, players control a playful monster that jumps from tile to tile based on the musical notes sung aloud.
-The objective is to jump the farthest and achieve the highest score by correctly matching the musical notes displayed on the screen.

 ### Problem